gautamop01/Raspberry-Pi-OS-Project/README.md

 ##  Project Discription - A minimal OS for the Raspberry Pi, suitable for educational purposes

-Learn from and implement code from the following repository, which contains information about Raspberry Pi OS; https://github.com/s-matyukevich/raspberry-pi-os
+Learn from and implement code from the following repository, which contains information about Raspberry Pi OS: https://github.com/s-matyukevich/raspberry-pi-os